dwmkerr/hacker-laws/README.md

 - [Gödel, Escher, Bach: An Eternal Golden Braid - Douglas R. Hofstadter.](https://www.goodreads.com/book/show/24113.G_del_Escher_Bach) - This book is difficult to classify.
 [Hofstadter's Law](#hofstadters-law) is from the book.
 - [The Dilbert Principle - Scott Adams](https://www.goodreads.com/book/show/85574.The_Dilbert_Principle) - A comic look at corporate America, from the author who created the [Dilbert Principle](#the-dilbert-principle).
 - [The Peter Principle - Lawrence J. Peter](https://www.goodreads.com/book/show/890728.The_Peter_Principle) - Another comic look at the challenges of larger organisations and people management, the source of [The Peter Principle](#the-peter-principle).

+## Contributing

+Please do contribute!
+[Raise an issue](https://github.com/dwmkerr/hacker-laws/issues/new) if you'd like to suggest an addition or change, or [Open a pull request](https://github.com/dwmkerr/hacker-laws/compare) to propose your own changes.

+Please be sure to read the [Contributing Guidelines](./.github/contributing.md) for requirements on text, style and so on.
+Please be aware of the [Code of Conduct](./.github/CODE_OF_CONDUCT.md) when engaging in discussions on the project.

 ## TODO